opengisch/QField-docs/documentation/how-to/outside-layers.en.md

 :material-monitor: Desktop preparation

-When building projects for QField, make sure the datasets you want to share across multiple projects are within localized data paths in QGIS.
+When preparing a new project for QField, make sure the datasets you want to share across multiple projects are stored within the localized data paths in QGIS.

-In QGIS, direct to the data sources section under the 'Options' panel.
+In QGIS, direct to the data sources section under the 'Settings > Options... > Data Sources' panel.
-There you will find a localized data paths section.
+There you will find a 'Localized Data Paths' section.
 Add the necessary paths where the datasets to be shared are located.
-Once correctly added, QField/QFieldCloud will treat them as shareable datasets.
+Once correctly added, QGIS, QField/QFieldCloud will treat them as shareable datasets.

 !![QGIS Options Dialog showing Data Sources and Localized Data Paths setup](../assets/images/external_path.png)